 Once a year, the NAADV hosts an Indonesian Rijsttafel dinner for its members and their guests.
 The impact that the Dutch and Indonesian cultures have had on each other remains strong to this day, especially in the Dutch people's acquired taste for the flavorful and unique foods and spices of Indonesia.
 The Rijsttafel is a wonderful way to sample a great variety of Indonesian dishes.
 It is also a gezellige evening for adult members to socialize with friends and meet new members.

-This year we return to AQUA Restaurant in Philadelphia where we have rented a private room.
-A variety of Indonesian favorites will be served and there will be a cash bar.
+This year the van Bosse family has generously offered to host at their gorgeous home in Wynnewood, PA.
+A variety of fauthentic Indonesian favorites catered by Indoneisa Restaurant will be served and there will be a cash bar.
 And, as always, we will have our raffle of fabulous prizes!
 Invitations will be going out in the mail so please send your payment in as soon as possible as seating is limited.
-This event is open to NAADV members and their guests only so please make sure you are current with your 2016 dues.
+This event is open to NAADV members and their guests only so please make sure you are current with your 2017 dues.

 Cash Bar & Raffle

 $40 members / $45 guests • Cash Bar